Property and Rental Management

 Paying Employees – cleaning staff, caretaker, pool cleaner, and, gardener

-Maintenance and Repairs – keep property in best condition possible through general maintenance and repairs and/or updating, as well as supervising any work that is performed on the property
+Maintenance and Repairs – keep the property in the best condition possible through general maintenance and repairs and/or updating, as well as supervising any work that is performed on the property

 Manage Financial Budget and Records – maintain budget of income and expenses while keeping detailed records of what is occurring in the house